kbharath21042004/SRISHTI_assignment_1/README.md

 ## Credits

 - The implementation of this project was inspired by the YouTube video (https://www.youtube.com/watch?v=tbscP_d11Zw) and (https://www.youtube.com/watch?v=m9fH9OWn8YM)
-- Special thanks to [Name of the Creator] for providing valuable insights and guidance in the video.
+- Special thanks to "freedomwebtech" and "computer vision engineer" for providing valuable insights and guidance in the video.
 - The YOLO model used in this project is from the Ultralytics YOLO repository: [Ultralytics YOLO](https://github.com/ultralytics/yolov5).